Answers to your questions about irregular periods — and the natural way to maintain a more regular menstrual cycle.

 - If you are trying to become pregnant, consult with a fertility specialist or a qualified OB/GYN practitioner for further testing.

 What is the treatment for irregular periods?

-- Make healthy dietary modifications, especially decreased intake of refined carbohydrates.
+- Healthy dietary modifications, especially decreased intake of refined carbohydrates

-- Bridge nutritional gaps with a medical–grade multivitamin, including calcium, magnesium, and a fish oil supplement.
+- Supplementing nutritional gaps with a medical grade multivitamin, including calcium, magnesium, and a fish oil supplement

-- Get regular but moderate exercise (this may require increasing or decreasing your current level of exercise).
+- Moderate exercise (this may require increasing or decreasing your current level of exercise)

-- Relieve stress through exercise and other relaxation techniques.
+- Stress relief through exercise or other relaxation techniques

-For the majority of women who make these changes, normal menstrual cycles return without a hitch.
+For the majority of women who make these changes, a normal menstrual cycle returns without a hitch.

 If the issue stems from an anovulatory or perimenopausal condition, a doctor may prescribe birth control pills to normalize the cycle.
 This is often successful.
-Keep in mind, however, that birth control pills are powerful hormones and often cause side effects.
-We recommend you start first with these more natural steps, including bioidentical progesterone, and only resort to birth control pills if your symptoms persist.
-If you do decide to take BCP’s for your irregular periods, you will still benefit by supporting your body in all the above-listed ways.
+Keep in mind however, that birth control pills are powerful hormones and often cause side effects.
+We recommend you start first with these more natural steps, including bioidentical progesterone cream, and only resort to birth control pills if your symptoms persist.
+If you do decide to take BCP’s for your irregular periods, you should still make sure to support your body in all the above-listed ways.